ARMmbed/mbed_OS_API_Docs/docs/APIs/io/inputs_outputs.md

 ## Digital I/O

-Digital pins can be controlled individually or as a grouped value.
+You can control the digital pins individually or as a grouped value.

 ### Individual control